rjhuyck1/cyberx/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ansible.cfg file to /etc/ansible
-- Update the _____ file to include...
+- Update the hosts file to include  webservers section with their IP addresses and python interpreter
+- 10.0.0.9 ansible_python_interpreter=/usr/bin/python3
+- 10.0.0.10 ansible_python_interpreter=/usr/bin/python3
+- 10.0.0.11 ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Run the playbook, and ssh to Web servers and ELK server to check that the installation worked as expected.
+Alternately, you can also check the status by opening URL to ELK server, and opening HTTP port 80 to load balancer IP address.
+If the DVWA web page opens, then shut down individual VMs and verify they are all working.

-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+Their are several ansible playbooks.
+They are located in /etc/ansible/roles
+- filebeat-playbook.yml
+- install-elk.yml
+- metricbeat-playbook.yml
+- pentest.yml

-- In order to check if the ELK server is running open the following URL: 20.190.12.186:5601/app/kibana#/home
+In order to control which servers to run specific playbooks against, the /etc/ansible/hosts file In order to check if the ELK server is running open the following URL: 20.190.12.186:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._